laurakond/Stitch-Art-Guides-pp4/README.md

     2) if you have some projects already, click on the "New" tab on the top right corner of the screen just below the profile bauble.
 4. Enter a unique application name for your project and select the region you are based in.
 Click "create app".
 5. Once insde the app, select "Settings" button from the menu in the middle.
 It's important to edit the "Settings" tab before deploying the project:
-    1. Click on "Reveal Config Vars" and enter the following:
+    1. Click on "Reveal Config Vars" to add any keys that the application requires.
+For this project I included teh following:

-        1) if you are using any APIs you will need to copy paste your creds.json details:
-            - in the "key" box type "CREDS".
-            - in the "value" box copy the contents of your creds.json file:
+        - DISABLE_COLLECTSTATIC: 1
+        - DATABASE_URL
-            - click "Add".
+        - SECRET_KEY

-        2) type in PORT to the "key" box, and 8000 to the "value" box:
-            - click "Add".
+        - CLOUDINARY_URL

     2. Add Buildpacks below Config Vars.
 Click on "Add buildpack":

-        1) First, select Python and click "Add buildpack".
+        - First, select Python and click "Add buildpack".
-        2) Second, select node.js and click "Add buildpack".

-        **Note:** Python has to be listed first (at the top) of the two packs.
 6. Once step 5 is done, navigate to the "Deploy" tab a the top of the screen to the left of where the Settings tab is located.
 7. Click on "Github" icon under "Deployment method", and connect Heroku to your Github account.
 8. Once the accounts are connected you can choose between automatic or manual deployment:

     1) Automatic deplyoment will automatically update your app once you use "git push" command in your IDE.

     2) Manual deployment will require you to manually "push" the changes you made in the IDE to the Heroku system.